 Didactic instruction includes faculty and guest speaker lectures and an ongoing program of weekly grand rounds and conferences that cover all subspecialties.
 Didactic lectures are held from 7:00 a.m. to 9:00 a.m. from Wednesday to Friday, with Grand Rounds and Fluorescein Conference held on a weekly basis.
 Clinical training includes specialty clinics in retina, cornea, and refractive surgery, cataract management, glaucoma, pediatrics and strabismus, neuro-ophthalmology, oculoplastics, and uveitis, as well as extensive surgical experience in general and subspecialty ophthalmology.
 The residents and faculty work together within the clinics, and faculty are readily available for assistance.

 Residents are encouraged to pursue research projects and to seek post-residency fellowships; however, the first priority of the program is to insure the highest level of clinical knowledge and skill.
 Residents are required to complete two research projects during their residency, and one project must be submitted for publication.
-Residents are allotted time from their academic schedule and provided financial support to present their research a at major medical meetings.
+Residents are allotted time from their academic schedule and provided financial support to present their research at major medical meetings.

 The training is divided into four three-month rotation blocks per academic year.